-Yali Cong, MSc, PhD Professor, Medical Ethics Program, Peking University Health Science Center Beijing, China
+Yali Cong, MSc, PhD

+Professor, Medical Ethics Program, Peking University Health Scienc Center, Beijing, China

 Professor Yali Cong was trained in Biology in Beijing Normal University and in Philosophy in People's University, China.
 She has been engaged in medical ethics teaching and research in Peking University Health Science Center (PUHSC) since she obtained her PHD in 1995.
 She teaches medical ethics to clinical medical students and supervises graduate students.
-After the

-SARS epidemic in Beijing, Prof Cong and her colleagues in the school of public health in PUHSC initiated the public health ethics program.
-Since 2010, she has been the Chair of the Institutional Review Board and has worked with other leaders to establish the first Human Subject Protection Program of Peking University.
+After the SARS epidemic in Beijing, Prof Cong and her colleagues in the school of public health in PUHSC initiated the public health ethics program.
+Since 2010 to 2021, she has been the Chair of the Institutional Review Board and has worked with other leaders to establish the first Human Subject Protection Program of Peking University.
 In 2008, she set up a joint center for medical professionalism with the Institute of Medicine as a Profession of Columbia University.
 The annual conference on medical professionalism is already an important academic activity in China.
-She will serve as the chair of China Medical Ethics Association in 2019, and has joined some international organization of Bioethics, including WHO and IAB.
+She serves as the chair of China Medical Ethics Association in 2019 and will finish her term by 2023.
+She has joined some international organizations of Bioethics, including WHO and IAB.
 To date, she has published about 50 papers in English and Chinese.